symfony/symfony-docs/components/browser_kit.rst

 Before saving those headers to the request, they are lower-cased, with ``HTTP_`` stripped, and underscores converted into dashes.

-If you're making a request to an application that has special rules about header capitalization or punctuation, override the ``getHeaders()`` method, which must return an associative array of headers::
+If you are making a request to an application that has special rules about header capitalization or punctuation, override the ``getHeaders()`` method, which must return an associative array of headers::